-Planning a wedding takes lots of time, effort, and, let’s be honest, guts.
-However, it can also be a great experience and opportunity for both the bride and the groom to express their personalities.
+Planning a wedding takes lots of time, effort and, let’s be honest, guts.
+It’s also a great experience and opportunity for both the bride and the groom to express their personalities.
 If you and your partner have a little country flare, here is a western wedding guide for you.
 Western doesn’t mean that you have to have a hoedown.
 You can have a classy, graceful wedding with small western details to show off your style.
-The guide includes what to look for in every aspect of planning a wedding, including invitations, flowers, attire, venue, and more.
+This guide includes what to look for in every aspect of planning a western wedding, including invitations, flowers, western wedding attire, the venue, and more.

 Western Wedding Attire

-Have your wedding party reflect your western theme, with some amazing attire ideas for the bride, groom, bridesmaids, and groomsmen.
+Have your wedding party reflect your western theme with western wedding attire.
+There are amazing selections for the bride, groom, bridesmaids and groomsmen.

 This is what it’s all about.
 The bride!
 She’s the most important part of a wedding.

-The bride should go with a dress that makes her feel comfortable and gorgeous.
+The bride should go with a western themed wedding dress that makes her feel confident, comfortable and gorgeous.
 Dresses with a more romantic and vintage feel are great for western weddings, and you can never go wrong with ivory and lace.

-The bride’s look doesn’t just include the dress, but also the perfect pair of boots to wear with it.
+The bride’s look doesn’t just include the dress, but also the perfect pair of high end western boots to wear with it.
 We are a huge fan of of cowboy boots with splashes of color.
-There are more exciting boot options than ever before for weddings.
+There are now more exciting boot options than ever before.

 We also recommend getting matching cowboy boots for the bride and groom.
-At Pinto Ranch, we can special order boots from Lucchese, Stallion, Rios of Mercedes, or Rocketbuster with unique leather inlays or initials to personalize every aspect of your wedding day.
-Just make sure that you get your order in at least 6 months in advance.
-Please contact us for more information on special ordering a unique pair.
+At Pinto Ranch, we can special order boots from Lucchese, Stallion, Rios of Mercedes, or Rocketbuster with unique leather inlays or initials to add more personalization for your wedding day.
+Just make sure to place an order at least 6 months in advance.
+Please contact us for more information on special ordering a unique pair of western boots.

 Bridesmaids should wear a dress in coordination with the wedding colors.
-Short or tea length dresses are great for a more casual feel for the wedding party, while a long dress is considered more formal.
-We highly suggest each bridesmaid have her own pair of cowgirl boots and a piece of western jewelry to complete her look.
+Short or tea length dresses are great for a more casual feel for the wedding party, while a long dress is considered more formal attire.
+We suggest each bridesmaid have her own pair of cowgirl boots and a piece of western jewelry to complete her look.

 The groom can look the part with or without a cowboy hat.
-The iconic style works for the true cowboy, but the groom doesn’t have to wear a hat to have a little western flair.
+The iconic western style works for the true cowboy, but the groom doesn’t have to wear a hat to have western flair.
 Go with a western sport coat with a nice pair of jeans and cowboy boots.
-We recommend one of our unique microfiber sport coats that look like leather but are lightweight for warmer months and perfect for outdoor weddings.
+We recommend one of our unique microfiber sport coats that look identical to leather but are lightweight for the warmer months and perfect for outdoor weddings.

-Choose a premium dress shirt from our Pinto Ranch YY Collection to go underneath the jacket.
-Complete the look with a pair of sterling silver, western-style cufflinks and a buckle or buckle set.
-Your handsome groom will look classy, without going overboard on the western theme.
+Choose a premium dress shirt from our Pinto Ranch YY Collection to go underneath the western jacket.

 Also consider the font selection for the invitations.
 Stay away from serif fonts with a high contrast in weight variation.
 Instead, choose more romantic script fonts, playful sans serifs, and serif fonts with little contrast in weight variation.